domobritton/Intrst/pinterest/README.md

 ### Edit, Update, Delete boards and pins

-Each pin and board will be editable
+Each pin and board will be editable, updateable and deleteable.

+### User follows

+Users will be able to see other users profiles and follow users.

+### Mobile friendly header with hamburger menu

+Improvements will be made to make the navigation simple and intuitive on mobile devices.